MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/01-agile-planning-management-using-github.md

 ## Exercise 2: Create and manage project board items

-In this exercise, you will create and manage project board items
+In this exercise, you'll create and manage project board items

 > **Note:** There are two basic ways of adding items to a project board.
 You can create an item draft or add an item representing an existing issue in a GitHub repository.